Join InterNations

 To research a particular sector, professional field, or company, you could try the English-language dailies Oman Economic Review and Business Today Oman.
 Once you have decided to go forward with the application process, the following job search engines come in handy:

-If you are searching for a job in a particular industry, there are also specialized websites like Go 4 Construction Jobs, Oil Careers, Caterer Global, and Jobs TEFL.
+If you are searching for a job in a particular industry, there are also specialized websites like Go 4 Construction Jobs, Oil Careers, and Caterer Global.
 Moreover, it’s worth checking the homepages of large Oman-based companies — like Shell or Oman Air — directly for vacancies advertised in their career section.

 Starting Your Own Company: Preliminary Steps